dotnet/dotNext/docs/features/cluster/index.md

 * [Dissertation](https://github.com/ongardie/dissertation)

 # Replication
-Replication allows to share information between nodes to ensure consistency between them.
-Usually, consensus algorithm covers replication process.
+Replication allows sharing the information between nodes to ensure consistency between them.
+Usually, consensus algorithm covers the replication process.
 In .NEXT library, replication functionality relies on the fact that each cluster node has its own persistent audit trail (or transaction log).
-However, the only default implementation of it is in-memory log which is suitable in siutations when your distributed application requires distributed consensus only and don't have distributed state that should be synchronized across cluster.
-If you need reliable replication then provide your own implementation of [IAuditTrail&lt;T&gt;](xref:DotNext.IO.Log.IAuditTrail`1) interface or use [PersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.PersistentState) subclasses.
+However, the only default implementation of it is in-memory log, which is suitable in situations when your distributed application requires distributed consensus only and doesn't have distributed state that should be synchronized across cluster.
+If you need reliable replication, then provide your own implementation of [IAuditTrail&lt;T&gt;](xref:DotNext.IO.Log.IAuditTrail`1) interface or use [WriteAheadLog](xref:DotNext.Net.Cluster.Consensus.Raft.StateMachine.WriteAheadLog) class.

 [IReplicationCluster](xref:DotNext.Net.Cluster.Replication.IReplicationCluster) interface indicates that the specific cluster implementation supports state replication across cluster nodes.
 It exposed access to the audit trail used to track local changes and commits on other cluster nodes.